 CIC is based on the simple idea that everyone - whether as a patient, client, learner or colleague - can benefit from telling stories about their experiences, and being skillfully questioned about these.
 It can be applied in person-centred consultations with individuals and families, supervision, coaching and mentoring, team development and facilitation, training in reflective practice and professionalism, and in leadership and management.
 It is effective in helping people to move on when they feel stuck, and ideal for difficult or challenging encounters.

-This presentation will explain the origins of CIC, along with its fundamental principles.
+This engaging and interactive workshop will explain the origins of CIC, along with its fundamental principles.
 It will include an account of how the model is used in consultations with patients and their families, in training and supervising in the health care professions, and in enhancing team working.
 It will also cover evaluation and research into the effects of CIC training.

 Bio: John Launer is a doctor, educator and award-winning writer.
 With a dual professional background in general practice and family therapy, as well a degree in English literature, John's interests range across the borders of health care, systems thinking, and the humanities.
 They include clinical supervision for the health professions, team development in the health service, and narrative medicine.